pindri/ODMC_exam/report/report.md

 ### Data annotation

-In all previous sections of the project a strict division between data and metadata has been enforced.
-The XSD models the metadata structure which has some references to audio files which are separately handled.
-However, audio files themselves can and should embed metadata.
+In all previous sections of the project a strict division between data and metadata has been enforced: the XSD models the metadata structure which holds references to audio files that are separately handled.
+However, audio files themselves can be embed metadata.
 Unfortunately, no standard metadata container for audio files knows widespread use.

+Whether metadata _should_ be embedded into audio files is a separate question.
+A minimal amount of metadata (the _catastrophic_ metadata) is necessary to uniquely identify the resource in the event of a disastrous disassociation with its corresponding metadata file.
+Storing a unique identifier o a brief description would be sufficient.
+Association with an external metadata file is generally necessary, since embedded metadata have a limited coverage and are difficult to maintain and index.

 What follows focuses on commonly used audio file format; they will addressed again in the [interoperability and preservation](#interoperability-and-preservation) section.

-ID3 (and particularly the extended ID3v2) is the _de facto_ standard for Mp3 files, the most common and widely used audio file format.
-ID3 all the common music metadata tags and can store all the metadata of the proposed model.
+* ID3 (and particularly the extended ID3v2) is the _de facto_ standard for Mp3 files, the most common and widely used audio file format.
+ID3 handles all the common music metadata tags in a structured fashion and can store all the metadata of the proposed model.
 Additionally, it supports image tags to store album covers and similar content.
-ID3 was designed specifically for Mp3 files few other formats support it (WAW being one).
+The `mutagen` Python library can be used to handle audio metadata.
+It is worth citing MusicBrainz Picard, a free and open-source software application that can automatically identify and tag audio files using the MusicBrainz database.
+Despite its extensive use, ID3 was designed specifically for Mp3 files few other formats support it (WAW being one, but not without compatibility concerns).

-XMP (Extensible Metadata Platform) is an ISO standard commonly used in JPEG images
+* XMP (Extensible Metadata Platform) is an ISO standard commonly used in JPEG images.
+The standard [defines](https://wwwimages2.adobe.com/content/dam/acom/en/devnet/xmp/pdfs/XMP%20SDK%20Release%20cc-2016-08/XMPSpecificationPart3.pdf) a way to store XMP metadata in a wide variety of file formats, including some audio file formats such as Mp3 and WAW.

-Vorbis for flac
+* BWF `<bext>` chunks are a recognized archival standard for BWF WAW files and can be declared using XML.
+However, they offer a very limited number of fields that are better suited for _administrative_ metadata rather than descriptive ones.

+* Vorbis comments are metadata containers used in the Vorbis and FLAC audio file formats.
+They consist in unstructured key/value pairs in the format `fieldname=data`, and the same field can be repeated multiple times.
+This approach is in contrast with the highly structured ID3 approach. \

+Since no metadata container is supported by all the most common formats, the choice for a specific container heavily depends on the file format.
+Whatever the choice, software and programming languages that can handle metadata manipulation are available (e.g., the previously cited `mutagen` library) and could be used to embed/map the content of the proposed model in the audio files.

 ## Storage and cloud solutions